How many Bitcoins are there in circulation?

 So, the moral of the story is "always make a backup".

 How many Bitcoins are lost?
 The answer is: we don't know for sure.
 To an outside observer, a lost Bitcoin looks identical to one that isn't lost.
 The only way to make a guess is to estimate the time during which there were no outgoing transactions from a specific Bitcoin address.
-According to a study by blockchain analysis company Chainalysis, there are about 4 millions Bitcoins that have been irretrievably lost.
+According to a study by blockchain analysis company Chainalysis, about 4 million Bitcoins have been irretrievably lost.
 Moreover, the number of lost Bitcoins will only increase over time.

 In addition, many Bitcoin holders, including large ones, prefer not to use their Bitcoins as a means of payment.
 Instead, they prefer to store them in crypto wallets for an indefinite period of time.
 That means that even though these Bitcoins aren't lost, they can't be considered to be in circulation.

-All things considered, the actual amount of Bitcoins in circulation today is much less than the total amount of Bitcoin mined.
+All things considered, the actual number of Bitcoins in circulation today is much less than the total number of Bitcoins mined.